deltoss/RemoteContainerWithMultipleApplications/README.md

 * docker-compose.devcontainer.yml
 * docker-compose.release.yml

-The way the remote `containers extensions` work when you use command `Remote-Containers: Open Folder in Container...` is it'll open the folder where the `.devcontainer.json` file resides.
-The working directory would also be where this `.devcontainer.json` file resides, where it'll use the `docker-compose` commands.
+With the `remote - containers` extension, if you follow the official instructions [here](https://code.visualstudio.com/docs/remote/containers-advanced#_connecting-to-multiple-containers-at-once), where you'd use the command `Remote-Containers: Open Folder in Container...`, it won't actually work and would just error out.
+The problem is it'll open the folder where the `.devcontainer.json` file resides.
+The `docker-compose` command's working directory would also be where this `.devcontainer.json` file resides.

 The implications of this is it'll try to find and use the `.env` file from the directory where the `.devcontainer.json` file resides (which of course, doesn't exists).
 As it doesn't exist in that directory, the `.env` file isn't used, meaning the environment variables doesn't get imported, causing the extension to fail.